ashrifehn/ashrifehn/README.md

 ### Hi, my name is Noor 👋

-Denison University undergrad Data Analytics and Economics.
+Denison University undergrad- Data Analytics and Economics.
 I get use my AI/ML skills to develop solutions for real-world problems.
 Always trying to use programming to develope automation solutions to make life easier.

 ## 🛠 Technical Skills